Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Pop Health Sciences

-Dr Paul Winyard is an Honorary Consultant in Paediatric Nephrology at Great Ormond Street and Reader at UCL.
+Paul's primary roles are as Professor of Paediatric Education at UCL and Honorary Consultant in Paediatric Nephrology at Great Ormond Street Hospital for Children NHS Trust.
 He was Head of the Nephro-Urology Research Unit at the Institute of Child Health before an infrastructure reorganisation in 2014.
-He continues to lead a group focusing on kidney development and disease within the Developmental Biology and Cancer Programme.
+He continues to lead the group focusing on kidney development and disease within the Developmental Biology and Cancer Programme.

 After Medical School split between Cambridge (pre-clinical) and Oxford (clinical), he trained in Paediatrics at Charing Cross, Guy's, Oxford, Queen Elizabeth's Hackney and GOS in the UK, with spells at Duke University and Philadelphia in the USA.
 His first GOS post was in 1990 and he has worked in associated